MartinEesmaa/VVCEasy/README.md

 Sure, just go to Issues tab, ask questions or/and give your issue to me, I'd be happy to help :).

 Do you know what you have skills in your programming?
-I know about Batch file and HTML programmer.
-Some hard programming languages might be difficult to me :/.
+I know about batch file and HTML programmer.
+Some hard programming languages might be difficult for me :/.
 Update of 19th February 2022: Maybe I should make C# Console program, that will be easy of Windows, Mac and Linux multi support.

 If you have any questions or/and any issues, please go to Issues tab and create your issue.